xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

-# MarkUp Research Paper
+# <center> MarkUp Research Paper<center>

 ## Background

 MarkUp is one of subproject of Project Factor.
 Project Factor was initiated to build a suite of applications that would automatically generate text transcripts from IIT course videos using open-source software tools.
-Project Factor is divied by three parts:
+Project Factor is divided by three parts:

 * Project Convert
 * Project Window Pane
 * Project MarkUp

 ## Introduction

-For project Convert and project Window Pane, they convert video or audio( such as a speech) into text with timestamp using machine translator, in other words, convert vocal speech into unformated text using libraries.
+For project Convert and project Window Pane, they convert video or audio( such as a speech) into text with timestamp using machine translator, in other words, convert vocal speech into unformatted text using libraries.
 Project MarkUp is to handle those unstructured text.
 About project Convert and project Window Pane, please refer to other teammates' research paper.
 Now let's focus on my project - MarkUp.

 MarkUp allows a user to enter a drag and drop application and mark unstructured text via a simple GUI interface.

 The Goal of MarkUp:

 * Convert unformatted text into formatted text
 * Build user Content Management System
-* Formatted text can be rendred into a DocBook or HTMLBook format which allows for export to PDF, HTML and even ePub
+* Formatted text can be rendered into a DocBook or HTMLBook format which allows for export to PDF, HTML and even ePub
 * PDF and HTML formats can be printed too - making read -time book

 ## Functionalities of MarkUp